 The curriculum is planned to enable the student to integrate radiography concepts and principles with patient care in a progressive manner.
-Students learn more effectively in an environment of mutual acceptance, intellectual inquiry, and self-involvement in their education.
+Students learn more effectively in an environment of mutual acceptance, intellectual inquiry, and self-involvement with their education.
 It is the responsibility of the faculty to provide opportunities for learning and it is the responsibility of the student to actively participate in the learning process.
 Students are expected to be present and prompt for all scheduled classes.

-If a student cannot attend class, an email must be sent to the instructor and the program director must be copied before class starts.
+If a student is unable to attend class an email must be sent to the instructor and the program director must be copied before the start of class.
 Course outlines will contain the course attendance policy.
-Students are expected to attend class regularly and are accountable for all work missed due to class absence.
+Students are expected to attend class on a regular basis and are accountable for all work missed due to class absence.